movie was filmed in the Summer of 2014;

 in their promotion.
-Gay promotion of both the C/D and the cassette were handled in the Gay, Lesbian, Bisexual and Transgender ("G.L.B.T. community throughout New York City and the New York tri-state metropolitan area significantly by the Imperial QUEENS & Kings of Greater New York ("IQKNY"), a long-standing and legendary transgender organization, and the outstanding and legendary STONEWALL
+Gay promotion of both the C/D and the cassette were handled in the Gay, Lesbian, Bisexual and Transgender ("G.L.B.T.") communities throughout New York City and the New York tri-state metropolitan area significantly by the Imperial

+QUEENS & Kings of Greater New York ("IQKNY"), a long-standing and legendary transgender organization, and the outstanding and legendary STONEWALL